 In my opinion, New Orleans’ biggest draw is its food.
 While I can’t find you any of that for free, I can direct you to some frugal ways to enjoy your trip to the Crescent City.

-With awesome architecture and a diverse culture, there’s tons to do in New Orleans for FREE!
+With awesome architecture and a diverse culture, here are the top 25 free things to do in New Orleans!

 Right in the middle of the French Quarter, you’ll get a great view of street performers, the St. Louis Cathedral, and Andrew Jackson riding high above New Orleans.
 Cafe Du Monde is only a block away!